 Psychologists and trainees provide both inpatient medical and outpatient mental health/behavioral health services to children and families.
-In addition, outpatient specialty opportunities available for intern training include Hematology-Oncology Clinic, Cystic Fibrosis Team, and the Cleft and Craniofacial Clinic.
+In addition, outpatient specialty opportunities available for intern training include Hematology-Oncology Clinic, NICU Follow-up Program, Sickle Cell Clinic, Feeding Clinic, and the Cleft and Craniofacial Clinic.
 Diagnostic, consultative, intervention and liaison services for pediatric medical patients and their families are also provided through interdisciplinary teams.
-Specific services include diagnostic assessment, intervention and psychological evaluations with all ages (developmental through young adult).
+Specific services include diagnostic assessment, intervention/therapy, and psychological evaluations with all ages (developmental through young adult).

 Specialty Training: Enhanced Training for Postdoctoral Preparation

 Neuropsychological evaluations are conducted with children presenting with a variety of neurodevelopmental disorders, neurological conditions and medical disorders with concomitant cognitive manifestations.
 Evaluations include cognitive/personality assessment and educational evaluation/consultation for children and adolescents at all developmental levels.
-Neurodevelopmental patient populations include children with learning disabilities, autism, epilepsy, metabolic disorders, head trauma, brain tumors and congenital malformations.
+Neurodevelopmental patient populations include children with cancer, sickle cell disease, premature birth, epilepsy, metabolic disorders, head trauma, brain tumors and congenital malformations.
 Services also include support for the pediatric consultation/liaison service in the form of assessment of medical inpatients with a variety of neurological disorders.

 Additional training opportunities

-- Groups: Interns serve as co-facilitators in groups with children, teens or parents (to be arranged) or to develop their own psychoeducational group.
+- Groups: Interns can choose to serve as co-facilitators in groups with children, teens or parents (to be arranged) or to develop their own psychoeducational group.

 - Community placements (when available): Interns may have the opportunity to work during the year (biweekly approximately 3-4 hours/week) at a community placement, to provide additional opportunities with consultation, program evaluation and/or non-traditional forms of service delivery.
 Options vary each year but may include local primary care practices or community agencies.

-- Community presentations: Each intern will be expected to develop a talk for parents or medical providers in the community on a topic of interest.
-Interested groups range from parents of elementary school children, high school students in health classes, parents of children with various medical diagnoses, nursing students, medical residents, etc.
+- Community presentations (when possible): Each intern will be expected to develop a talk for parents or medical providers in the community on a topic of interest.
+Interested groups range from parents of elementary school children, high school students in health classes, parents of children with various medical diagnoses, nursing students, physical/occupational therapists interested in behavioral health, medical residents, etc.

-The application deadline for the 2018-2019 internship training year is November 1, 2017 at 11:00 p.m.
+The application deadline for the 2021-2022 internship training year is November 1, 2020 at 11:59 p.m.
 (CST).
-The following materials must be submitted through the APPIC AAPI Online by the application deadline for the candidate to be considered for interviews (to be conducted in mid-to-late December 2017):
+We welcome early submission of applications to facilitate the review process, and the following materials must be submitted through the APPIC AAPI Online by the application deadline for the candidate to be considered for interviews (to be conducted virtually in mid-to-late December 2020)

 - Curriculum vitae (through AAPI)

-- Copy of official transcript(s) of graduate training (originals may be requested on confirmation of the match)
+- Copy of official transcript(s) of graduate training (originals may be requested after confirmation of the match)